Iceland in January 2020

 And to begin with, here are a few words of motivation:

-- Northern Lights
+- Northern Lights in January

 - Natural Hot springs